Brain regions that comprise the chronic migraine versus episodic migraine classifiers are pictured. Cortical regions

 Predictive modeling of disease states and brain biomarker research

-The diagnoses of concussion and migraine are largely reliant upon patients' self-reported symptoms being consistent with diagnostic criteria determined via expert consensus.
-An objective biomarker for these diagnoses would help to refine diagnostic criteria.
+The diagnoses of concussion and migraine largely rely on patients' self-reported symptoms being consistent with diagnostic criteria determined via expert consensus.
+An objective biomarker for these diagnoses would help refine diagnostic criteria.

-The lab uses statistical multivariate modeling techniques based upon structural and functional imaging data for classifying patients from healthy controls.
-Furthermore, the lab is building models that enable the accurate classification of migraine subtypes, such as episodic and chronic migraine as well as building models that distinguish patients who have migraine from patients with post-traumatic headache and other headache disorders based solely upon brain magnetic resonance imaging data.
+The lab uses statistical multivariate modeling techniques based on structural and functional imaging data to classify patients from healthy controls.
+Furthermore, the lab is building models that enable the accurate classification of migraine subtypes, such as episodic and chronic migraine.
+The lab also is building models that distinguish patients who have migraine from patients with post-traumatic headache and other headache disorders based solely on brain MRI data.

 Studying the effects of medication on the brain

 The focus of this area of research is on the impact of preventive migraine medication on pain-induced activation of the migraine brain.
-The lab is using imaging (MRI) to study the changes in brain function and structure that correlate with clinical response to a CGRP monoclonal antibody.
+The lab is using MRI to study the changes in brain function and structure that correlate with clinical response to a CGRP monoclonal antibody.